 The final step involves completing four open water training dives under the supervision of an instructor.
 These dives are conducted in a large body of water over two (or more) days.
 On these open water dives, your instructor will have you demonstrate that you’re capable of doing in open water what you learned to do in the pool.

 Once you’ve done the above, your instructor will issue you with a C-Card.
-Your C-card vouches for your training and qualifies you to obtain air fills or rental tanks, buy or rent scuba equipment, and engage in recreational open water diving.
+Your C-card vouches for your training and qualifies you to obtain air fills or rental tanks, buy or rent scuba equipment, and engage in the recreational open water diving.

 So, book your trip to the Great Blue Hole and a room at Itza resort to celebrate!